Associate in Arts Degree

 |Natural Sciences||15 credits|

 a.
-Select from at least three disciplines on the distribution list
+Select from at least two disciplines on the distribution list

 |Health and Fitness||3 credits|

 Selected from either discipline listed on the distribution list.

 A 3 to 5 credit course listed as a Diversity (D) course.
 Diversity courses carrying another distribution designation can be counted toward both distribution requirements.

 |Academic Electives||27 credits|

 A minimum of 27 elective credits are required.
 Elective courses may be selected to satisfy major emphasis requirements (see program summaries section), or to satisfy department requirements of the college/university you have chosen for transfer.
 If desired, you may include up to a maximum of 15 credits from courses numbered 100 and above that are not included on the ICRC approved electives list.
 A maximum of six (6) PE credits may be included in the AA degree.
 Three (3) must carry Health and Fitness distribution and an additional three (3) credits may be counted as electives